top of page

 about my work

-Wherever you look in our hills you see medieval churches and castles and vineyards., all of which shape it’s history.
-My earlier work included fairly figurative buildings and to some extent the form of the landscape but now I am moving towards greater abstraction and I am exploring the use of symbolic marks to indicate the features of the landscape.
-Colour has always been a key feature of my work and now I want to push the boundaries of form and space.
-However my work is always representative of nature.
+I explore the use of symbolic marks to indicate the features of the landscape..
+Colour has always been a key feature of my work and I seek to push the boundaries of form and space.

 IMG_4170.JPG